Cheong2K/RPi/README.md

   Edit config.txt lacated in the SD Card (e.g. with a SD card reader).

-  Add the following line to the end:
+  Add the following two lines to the end:

   dtoverlay=sdio,poll_once=on
+  init_uart_clock=14745600

   Edit cmdline.txt, remove console=ttyAMA0,115200